 Paloverdes bloom in the early spring, and about the beginning to middle of June the seeds are dried and ready to fall off the trees.
 July-August bring the monsoons and then the paloverde seeds sprout up all over the place.
 Last year I worked hard to transplant a lot of them to places I wanted them.
 A number of them died in the process, but now I have several around the yard and have been pruning and training them.
 In a few years they'll be quite large and give us some wonderful shade.

-Mesquites are very similar, and I was able to transplant a few of them, however only one lived and that one is starting to grow really huge thrones, so I'm going to uproot it while it's small cause I do not like mesquites with the nasty 2-3 inch long thrones that will go through even my cowgirl boot. :p
+Mesquites are very similar, and I was able to transplant a few of them, however only one lived and that one is starting to grow really huge thorns, so I'm going to uproot it while it's small cause I do not like mesquites with the nasty 2-3 inch long thorns that will go through even my cowgirl boot. :p

 This year I am collecting seeds instead of trying to transplant the tiny two-inch seedlings (although I might transplant too).
 Then I'm gonna plant the seeds before the monsoons and water in addition.